AndrewWPhillips/eggql/README.md

 }
 ```

 This error message is not that useful to the client.
-The resolver function could handle this better by returning an `error`.
+The server could handle this better by returning an `error`.
 (A resolver function must have either one or two return values, the 2nd one must be an `error` if provided.)

 ```go
 type Query struct {